-- Aircraft with 30 or more passenger seats will have movable armrests on at least one half of aisle seats, which will be made available to passengers with mobility impairments.
+- Aircraft with 30 or more passenger seats will have movable armrests on at least one half of aisle seats, proportionately distributed throughout all classes of service, which will be made available to passengers with mobility impairments.

-- Aircraft with 100 or more passenger seats shall have a priority space in the cabin for stowage of at least one folding wheelchair.
+- Aircraft with 100 or more passenger seats shall have a priority space in the cabin for stowage of at least one folding or collapsible manual wheelchair.

 - Aircraft with more than 60 passenger seats with an accessible lavatory will have an on-board wheelchair.

-A carrier may require up to 48-hours advance notice and one hour advance check-in for the following reasons:
+An airline may require up to 48-hours advance notice and one-hour advance check-in for the following reasons:

-- Transportation for an electric wheelchair on an aircraft with fewer than 60 seats.
+- Transportation for a power wheelchair on an aircraft with fewer than 60 seats.

 - Accommodation for 10 or more individuals with disabilities traveling as a group, e.g., a sports team.

-- Provision for an on-board wheelchair on an aircraft without an accessible lavatory.
+- Provision for an on-board wheelchair on an aircraft with more than 60 seats without an accessible lavatory.